Thomas Eyre Macklin

 Thomas Eyre Macklin RBA (30 March 1863 – 1 August 1943) was a British painter in oils and watercolour, illustrator, sculptor and designer of monuments, who signed his works T. Eyre Macklin or T.E.
 Macklin.

 After a promising career at various art schools, including the Royal Academy, in the late 19th century Macklin produced Romantic black-and-white illustrations for books, numerous landscapes, figurative paintings and civic portraits, all of which came to the attention of local newspapers in his native Newcastle upon Tyne.
 In the 20th century he concentrated on Art Deco monuments and other sculpture, his best-known works being the South African War Memorial in Newcastle, the Bangor Memorial, County Down, and the Land Wars Memorial at Auckland, New Zealand.

-According to Macklin, his ancestors were from Donegal.
+According to Macklin, his ancestors were from County Donegal.
 He was the son of John Eyre Macklin, a soldier, journalist and landscape painter; both were Newcastle-born.
 Macklin married writer Alice Martha "Alys" Philpott and they had one child, but she later petitioned for divorce on the grounds of infidelity.
-He had bouts of illness during later life, and died in Devon in 1943.
+He had bouts of illness during later life and died in Devon in 1943.

 Background

 Parentage

-According to Thomas Eyre Macklin, he was "descended from an old Donegal family.
+According to Thomas Eyre Macklin, he was "descended from an old Donegal family".
 He was born in Newcastle upon Tyne on 30 March 1863, the son of Lieutenant John Eyre Macklin (b.
 Newcastle c.1834) a non-commissioned officer of the 10th Brigade, Royal Artillery, on foreign service (1853–1870).
 J.E.
 Macklin was a lieutenant of the English Garibaldian Volunteers (1860–1861), and he was a landscape painter and Newcastle journalist.
 Macklin's mother was Margaret E. Charlton (Carlisle c.1838 – Belfast 30 September 1924).
 She was the adopted child of an agricultural labourer.